Erik Haula: Carolina Hurricanes

 On 26 June 2019, Haula was traded by the Golden Knights to the Carolina Hurricanes in exchange for prospect Nicolas Roy and a conditional fifth-round draft pick.
 Haula then started the 2019–20 season with eight points through nine games and was praised by teammate Jordan Martinook as being a "perfect fit".
 By November, Haula had tallied 11 points in 16 games to place fourth on the Hurricanes in goals before missing four games with a lower body injury.
 Upon returning to the lineup, he centered Brock McGinn and Brian Gibbons on the team's fourth line.
 He returned for two games before being named out indefinitely on 18 November due to a knee injury.
 Haula subsequently missed 15 games before returning on 21 December for a 4–2 loss to the Florida Panthers.

 Florida Panthers

 As an impending free agent, Haula was dealt at the NHL trade deadline by the Hurricanes along with Lucas Wallmark, Eetu Luostarinen and Chase Priskie to the Florida Panthers in exchange for Vincent Trocheck on 24 February 2020.

 Nashville Predators

-On 23 December 2020, approaching the delayed 2020–21 season, Haula signed as a free agent in agreeing a one-year, $1.75 million contract with the Nashville Predators.
+On 23 December 2020, approaching the delayed 2020–21 season, Haula signed as a free agent with the Nashville Predators, agreeing to a one-year, $1.75 million contract.
 He recorded 9 goals and 21 points in 51 games of the shortened season.